 Fortunately, the means to reaching these goals are specific, learnable skills that work in and outside the classroom, and with children or adults.
 You probably already know many of these skills and use them in successful adult relationships.
-Now, with the 21st century well upon us, we have a context for applying them in the classroom.
+Well into the brave new world of the 21st century, we have a context for applying them in the classroom.

 This is an excerpt adapted from The Win-Win Classroom, by Dr. Jane Bluestein, © 2008, Corwin Publishing, Thousand Oaks, CA.